 Hootenanny hoedown provided by:

-Southern Culture on the Skids, Big Sandy and his Fly Rite Boys, El Vez, Chris “Sugarballs” Sprague and his 18 Wheelers featuring Mitch Polzak, King Kukulele, The Lucky Stars, Kim Tsoy, Acapulco Radio (Germany), Roy Rapid and the Rhythm Rock Trio, Jason Lee and the RIP-Tides, The B-Stars, The Hula Girls, Boss Fink, The Hukilau Hot Shots, Creepxotica, Lorenzo Surfer Joe (Italy), The Cheap Leis, The Fisherman & Kitty Chow, Marina the fire-eating mermaid, Molotov and Dixie, Los Shimmy Shakers, Mimi LeMeaux, Violetta Baretta, Tana the Tattooed Lady, Meghan Mayhem, Mo B. Dick, Patrick the Bank Robber, The Hang Ten Hoppers, Kimo, and more.
+Southern Culture on the Skids, Big Sandy and his Fly Rite Boys, El Vez, Chris “Sugarballs” Sprague and his 18 Wheelers featuring Mitch Polzak, King Kukulele, The Lucky Stars, Kim Tsoy, Acapulco Radio (Germany), Roy Rapid and the Rhythm Rock Trio, The B-Stars, The Hula Girls, Boss Fink, The Hukilau Hot Shots, Creepxotica, Lorenzo Surfer Joe (Italy), The Cheap Leis, The Fisherman & Kitty Chow, Marina the fire-eating mermaid, Molotov and Dixie, Los Shimmy Shakers, Mimi LeMeaux, Violetta Baretta, Tana the Tattooed Lady, Meghan Mayhem, Mo B. Dick, Patrick the Bank Robber, The Hang Ten Hoppers, Kimo, and more.

 Educational symposiums from: